-Giving feedback can seem like the time to come out with hard statements, but in truth, we often want our performance reviews to be more than just reviews.
-On top of how we did, we want to know how we can get better and how invested you are in helping us succeed.
+Giving feedback can seem like the time to come out with hard statements, but we often want our performance reviews to be more than just reviews.
+On top of how we did, we want to know how we can get better and how invested our organization is in helping us succeed.

-Questions are a great way to open up a discussion on how to move forward, while letting the the employee lead the way.
-And honestly, many managers, especially the ones further up the hierarchy, might not know how to address an issue better than an employee.
+Questions are a great way to open up a discussion on how to move forward while letting the employee lead the way.
+And honestly, many managers might not know how to address an issue better than an employee.
 Employees can provide valuable insight on the company, alerting managers to blind spots and nipping potential problems in the bud.